 - The Etrian Odyssey series lets you have up to five Player Characters in your active party at a time.
 The third game had a sixth slot that could be filled by certain skills, such as the Wildling's Summon Magic or the Ninja's Bunshin, while in the fourth it was reserved for the occasional Guest Star Party Member.

-party, owing to the fact that six players is the optimal size for a Dungeons & Dragons
+6 - Six HeroesThis is the classic Western RPG party, perhaps owing to the fact that six players is the optimal size for a Dungeons & Dragons table.

 - All of the Gold Box games (Pool of Radiance, Savage Frontier, Champions of Krynn, etc., etc.) had the same Player Party mechanics and limited the party to six heads, tops.
 Some games, however, featured an additional NPC Guest Star Party Member, technically bumping the party size up to seven.

 - The Magic Candle series followed the dominant model of its time with six player-created adventurers.

 - The Eye of the Beholder series put an unusual spin on this: at the start of each game, you can create a party of four customizable PCs, but the actual limit is six, as you can additionally recruit up to two predefinied NPCs you meet on your adventures.